Swakop River

 The area around the river mouth and the surrounding dunes are also known for rich bird life and some unusual plant species (like the Welwitschia) that use the regular fog drifting in from the sea to sustain themselves in the absence of other moisture.

-Groundwater levels in the area have also dropped about 0.3 m further due to the presence of two big dams built on the Swakop River.
+Groundwater levels in the area have dropped about 0.3 m further due to the presence of two big dams built on the Swakop River.

-Notwithstanding the river’s irregular flow, some agriculture is undertaken in the Swakop River valley, thus the region is well known for its fresh produce, especially tomatoes, asparagus and olives.
+Notwithstanding the river’s irregular flow, some agriculture is undertaken in the Swakop River valley.
+Thus, the region is well known for its fresh produce, especially tomatoes, asparagus and olives.
 There are some fears of salt and uranium (possibly natural, possibly from the Rössing uranium mine) endangering this farming industry.

+Etymology

+The name comes from the Khoekhoe phrase Tsoa-xaub, from tsoa ("anus") and xaub ("excrement").
+The name derives from the observation of the flow of large amounts of brownish sludge that discharge into the Atlantic Ocean with the rains.

 Hydrology

-The Swakop drains a catchment area of 30,100 km² extending from the mouth into the Atlantic Ocean at Swakopmund over Otjimbingwe and in the east to about 50 km from Okahandja, and in the south to Khomas Highlands outside Windhoek.
+The Swakop drains a catchment area of 30,100 km2 extending from the mouth into the Atlantic Ocean at Swakopmund over Otjimbingwe and in the east to about 50 km from Okahandja, and in the south to Khomas Highlands outside Windhoek.
 The highest point of the watershed is located at 2,480 m.
 Annual rainfall varies from 0 mm in the lower reaches up to 475 mm in the eastern Khomas Highlands.
-39% of the catchment area experiences rainfall that exceeds 300 mm per year, and up to 80% of the catchment experiences annual rainfall above 100 mm.
+Rainfall exceeds 300 mm per year in 39% of the catchment area, and up to 80% of the catchment experiences annual rainfall above 100 mm.

 The Von Bach Dam near Okahandja and Swakoppoort Dam west of Gross Barmen in the upper reaches of the Swakop are of great importance for the water supply of Central Namibia.
 Like all rivers, the Swakop also has a number of major sources and major wetlands in the lower reaches.
 Existing groundwater, however, is often salty due to soil salinity.

 On the lower reaches of the river, flooding has become ever more increasing, due to increased land use of the Swakop gallery forests.
 This contributes to a stronger and more rapid runoff and increased erosion of the Swakop Marshlands.